Rampalamp/croziercreative-next-ts/README.md

     1. CodeOverlayProvider I believe is finished, for now at least until I think some stylings are ugly.
     2. Do I want different colors for the code.svg when toggling light/dark theme?
 Might be able to achieve this relatively painlessly if use ThemeContext inside the ShowCode.tsx component.
-    3. ThemeToggle.
-Should I animate the moon/sun accordingly to liek rotate 360degree on click, THEN toggle t he theme?
-Would be similar to the Copied Code! fading in and out on the CodeOverlayProvider
+    3. CCThemeIcon added, with spin animation on click, toggleTheme is called onAnimationEnd attribute in CCThemeIcon
     4. CCButton created and implemented.
     5. CCMenuIcon.tsx created, SVG animates when Menu is open/closed.